CenterForOpenScience/OSFDocs/docs/accounts/account_settings.rst

     Your account is currently pending deactivation.

+This message persists until the account is deactivated.

 When a request is sent, a team evaluates the situation before communicating with user.

 .. todo:: Elaborate on the following: